 Program.
-A homogeneous group of activities necessary for the performance of a major purpose for which a government agency is established, for the basic maintenance of the agency's administrative operations or for the provisions of staff support to the agency's administrative operations or for the provisions of staff support to the agency's line functions.
+A homogeneous group of activities necessary for the performance of a major purpose for which a government agency is established, for the basic maintenance of the agency's administrative operations or for the provisions of staff support to the agency's administrative operations or for the agency's administrative operations or for the agency's administrative operations or for the agency's line functions.

 Program Budgeting.
 An integrated group of activities and projects that contributes to a continuing objective of program implemented by one or a group of department/s or agency/ies, supportive of the five (5) Key Result Areas where resources shall be allocated.
-It focuses on the impact to the people of expected results of services and activities, rather than inputs, personnel, e.g., commodities, etc. In the Philippine context, program budgeting means a of agencies coordinating/ group collaborating in planning, budgeting and executing priority programs/projects to be able to deliver convergent services to the poor communities.
+It focuses on the impact to the people of expected results of services and activities, rather inputs, personnel, than e.g., commodities, etc. In the Philippine context, program budgeting means a coordinating/ of agencies group collaborating in planning, budgeting and executing priority programs/projects to be able to deliver convergent services to the poor communities.

-A budgeting approach wherein agency key programs are coordinated and converged facilitate program to execution by focusing efforts identified priority areas aimed at poverty reduction and employment generation.
+A budgeting approach wherein agency key programs are coordinated and converged to facilitate program execution by focusing efforts on identified priority areas aimed at poverty reduction and employment generation.
 In FY 2014, the convergence of programs is directed at three focus geographical sites with significant economic growth potential but with many poor unemployed/underemployed residents.